A Projection Mapping Story Board

-The Story Board project is the story of the MTN (the largest telecommunications in Africa) and its new space, CoLab.
+The Story Board project is the story of the MTN (the largest telecommunications in Africa) and its new space, CoLab produced in an experiential design.
 It is all about collaboration/cooperation/co-existence.
-They wanted to create something visually striking, that could fill the role of telling their story, while also being visually attractive.
-It gives people a way to spend their time in a fun and proactive way.
+They wanted to create something visually striking, that could fill the role of telling an immersive depiction of their story, while also being visually attractive.
+It gives viewers a chance to spend their time in a fun and unique way and creates a lasting impression.

-Mustard helped them to bring their idea to life by creating an interactive wall, using the Touch Board and projection mapping.
-We caught up with Tim Apter, Producer & Director at Mustard, to find more about the story board.
+Mustard helped them to bring their idea to life by producing an interactive wall, using the Touch Board and projection mapping.
+We caught up with Tim Apter, Producer & Director at Mustard , to find more about the story board.

-The team started by researching the history of the company, with the help of the HR team at MTN, and found some great stories and landmark moments in the company from 1994 until now.
-Then, their in-house team illustrated the drawing as both a “base” layer – that would be applied to the wall – and an active layer, which would come alive through projection.
+The team started by researching the history of the company, with the help of the HR team at MTN, they were about to learn about great stories and landmark moments in the company from 1994 until now.
+Then, their in-house team illustrated the artwork as both a “base” layer – that would be applied to the wall – and an active layer, which would come alive through projection mapping software.

 Although they had a few months lead time for the opening of the venue, one area where they did not have a lot of time was the physical installation of the wall.
 The room was only ready for them a week before the facility opened – and it was a shell.
 They needed to build the frame of the wall, apply the artwork and do all the wiring in just 3 or 4 days.